jonathanpepinmoore/jonathanpepinmoore/README.md

 <li><a target="_self" href="https://www.sciencedirect.com/science/article/pii/S1571064513001188">Consciousness in the universe: A review of the ‘Orch OR’ theory</a></li>
 <li><a target="_self" href="https://www.youtube.com/watch?v=cIlbXypN50E">SSILP Contract up to First Longhorn Build</a></li>
 <li><a target="_self" href="IRCAM/3680764.pdf">IRCAM Musical Workstation</a></li>
 </ul>

-Jonathan David Allen Moore
+<h2>Jonathan David Allen Moore</h2>
-jonathanmoore@computer.org | Redmond, WA, US | +1 276-696-1163
+<p>jonathanmoore@computer.org | Redmond, WA, US | +1 276-696-1163<p></p>

-PROFESSIONAL SUMMARY
+<h2>PROFESSIONAL SUMMARY</h2>

-I'm a 47-year-old Royal Society of the Arts Fellow, I'm a Moore, Chapman, Hathaway, McCulley, Spencer and Lyon and Irish Ashkenazi Jewish.
+<p>I'm a 47-year-old Royal Society of the Arts Fellow, I'm a Moore, Chapman, Hathaway, McCulley,
+Spencer and Lyon and Irish Ashkenazi Jewish.
 Microsoft System Integrator with valid contract from 2002-present.
 INTJ-T tested at the University of California, University of Virginia Computer Science Alumni.
 With 3.5 GPA Scholar Award.
 I was UVa's ACM Vice President in 2008-2010.
 I'm also Windows 7/2008 Internals Certified.
 Former Macromedia User Group trainer from 1999.
-WK3 was released on my birthday.
+WK3 was released on my birthday.</p>

-CAREER HISTORY
+<h2>CAREER HISTORY</h2>

 Founder at Sphinx Logic
 October 2009 - Present (16 Years)
   Made $48 billion in shareholder equity waiting on a equity to cash IPO.
 Have a 2011 return for $1 million in intangibles for real estate applying for tax except status my website is www.sphinxlogic.net paid for 10 years.
 With Startup Tenure.